- Instead of gradually changing throughout one life some animals live more than one life by transforming into different life forms with each stage.

 The nymphs are mobile, especially in advanced stages.
 They’re not ready to work, but they move about the nest freely.
 The nymph can go through up to seven molts but does not molt in solitude.
 Adult workers chew on and help them shed their outer skin.
 Some species, like the damp-wood or dry-wood termite, can molt with no assistance.

 Castes in the colony originate during the worker instar, and the termite population is consistent with their pheromones and food supply.
 For example, there are always a certain number of soldier termites.
 If there were a war and all of the soldier termites died, the pheromone imbalance would restore the population balance.

 While termites can live a decade, their average lifespan is 1–5 years.

-There’s an estimated 11,000 to 12,000 species of grasshopper.
+There are an estimated 11,000 to 12,000 species of grasshoppers.
 Large grasshoppers can leap 20 times the length of their bodies.
 Grasshoppers can grow between two and five inches, and the females are typically larger than the males.

 Grasshoppers pass through several nymph stages.
 The young grasshopper hatches in an adult form, and the external skeleton morphs during growth.

 Grasshoppers, too, go through an incomplete metamorphosis process.
 It takes about two months for the animals to go from egg to adult.

 Adult females lay eggs throughout the summer and fall, and the eggs stick together, forming a pod.
 Depending on the species, pods can consist of a few eggs or several hundred.
 Females bury the pods to keep them safe.